tektoncd/community/teps/0060-remote-resource-resolution.md

 ### Coarse-Grained RBAC

-With the proposed design RBAC will be limited to whether or not a given ServiceAccount / Role can create or read  `ResourceRequest` objects.
-This won't prevent situations where, for example, multiple resolvers compete over the same `ResourceRequest` type.
+With the proposed design RBAC will be limited to whether or not a given ServiceAccount / Role can create or read  `ResolutionRequest` objects.
+This won't prevent situations where, for example, multiple resolvers compete over the same `ResolutionRequest` type.

 ## Alternatives